 - Non-profit discount - 50% of the one-time rate for non-profit organizations.
 This discount may not be combined with any other discounts.

-- Contract rates include one ad design provided advertiser submits basic layout with copy.
+- Contract rates include one basic ad set-up provided advertiser submits basic layout with copy.
 Basic changes to existing ads are included with contract; however, advertiser will be charged for additional layouts, creative design, or photographs provided by CAMP Rehoboth.
 Custom artwork must be provided by the advertiser, who accepts full responsibility for copyright and release provisions.

 - Ad Acceptance Policy - CAMP Rehoboth, Inc., as publisher, reserves the right to reject any ad which, in our opinion, is offensive to our readers.
 Maximum liability for our errors in or omission of any advertisement is the cost of the ad.
 Ads are accepted on the basis that the advertiser is authorized to publish the entire contents, and that no ad submitted violates a patent, copyright, or artist's right of first publication.
 All liability for claims based on contents or subject matter of the ad is assumed by the advertiser.